dotnet/arcade/src/Microsoft.DotNet.CMake.Sdk/README.md

 Here are a list of MSBuild properties that this SDK consumes:

+- CMakeLists
+  - The root CMakeLists.txt of the native build.
 - CMakeGenerator
   - The CMake generator to use.
 To use a Visual Studio based generator, you can specify "Visual Studio" and this SDK will resolve a VS that supports the target platform.
 - Configuration